-5) Enforcement.
+5) Consequences.
 What happens when our institutions fall short on any one of these elements: participation, transparency, justification, or compliance?
 As a society, we still lack a system of institutional accountability that spells out clear consequences and sanctions for healthcare institutions that fail to improve health equity.

 As we work to advance health equity and racial justice, we still have a lot to learn in pursuit of institutional accountability and, by extension, impact.
 But these foundational practices are a sound beginning, allowing us to take the best principles of accountability and apply them to our journey upstream — not only to set our sights on a more equitable horizon, but to ensure we get there.

 If you have questions about how to start or deepen this work in your own institution, please don’t hesitate to reach out.

 Rishi Manchanda, MD, MPH

 Upstreamist In Action: Moving Stakeholders from Intention to Action to Reduce Food Insecurity in...